UK resident non-UK domiciliaries: the remittance basis

 - Whether there are investments, investment-holding entities or investment “wrappers” which are unsuitable for a UK resident and should be disposed of or restructured, or which it would make sense to unwind to generate clean capital.
 For example, the UK tax treatment of a single-premium life insurance policy can be disastrous, if the policy has not been tailored for UK residents.
 In addition, foundations, usufructs and other entities and arrangements which cannot be created under English law can be problematic, as their UK tax treatment can be ambiguous.
 Even with offshore trusts, which are not necessarily unsuitable as investment-holding entities, there may be an argument in favour of winding the entity up before the individual becomes UK resident, as the proceeds of a distribution or revocation of the trust after the commencement of UK residence are unlikely to qualify as clean capital.

 - Whether it might be beneficial for the individual to make an election to HMRC, to give him the ability to make use of foreign losses (i.e. set losses realised on the disposal of non-UK assets against gains, for UK tax purposes).
 Generally, UK resident non-doms are unable to make use of foreign losses.
-After a non-dom has become UK resident for the first time, as a remittance basis user, he has a one-off opportunity to make an election so that foreign losses can be used.
+After a non-dom has become UK resident for the first time as a remittance basis user, he has a one-off opportunity to make an election so that foreign losses can be used.
 However, there are pros and cons of making such an election.
 For some non-doms it is preferable not to make the election, and for many others it is difficult to predict whether the election will make economic sense or not.
-In practice, relatively few individuals do make the election.
+In practice, relatively few individuals make the election.

 - If the individual will be purchasing a UK home (rather than renting one), how the purchase should be structured for UK tax efficiency.
-For UK residents, vehicles such as companies and trusts are rarely advisable for home ownership, but it may make sense (even for a cash-rich purchaser) to use mortgage finance when purchasing a UK home.
+For UK residents, vehicles such as companies and trusts are very rarely advisable for home ownership, but it may make sense (even for a cash-rich purchaser) to use mortgage finance when purchasing a UK home.
 This is to achieve a deduction from the value of the home for inheritance tax purposes.
 Such a deduction can, generally, no longer be achieved if mortgage finance is obtained after the purchase.

 - Whether changes should be made to employment arrangements, directorships and procedures for the management of non-UK companies, to ensure that the individual’s tax exposure with respect to remuneration is mitigated appropriately, and to ensure that non-UK companies are not inadvertently brought within the UK corporation tax net.
 This, too, is discussed below.